 I still display the prompt on the board, but I ask students for input.

 What should we do first?
-What do you think are key words?
+Can you find any key words?
 What are we being asked to do?
-What operation do we need to use?
-What kind of drawing would help?
+Which operation do we need to use?
+Would a drawing help?
+What kind ?
 What kind of math vocabulary can we use?

 Plus, they will have a sample in their notebooks or a journal prompt done to your standards.
 They can refer to it later when they are journaling independently.